Aung Hein Kyaw

-Aung Hein Kyaw (အောင်ဟိန်းကျော်; born 19 July 1991) is a footballer from Burma, and a defender for Myanmar national football team and Myanmar U-22 football team.
+Aung Hein Kyaw (အောင်ဟိန်းကျော်; born 19 July 1991) is a Burmese footballer who plays as a defender for Myanmar national football team and Myanmar U-22 football team.
 He played in 2013 AFC U-22 Asian Cup qualification.

 He played for Zeyar Shwe Myay in Myanmar National League.
 In December 2015, he transferred to Ayeyawady United F.C.